Planar spin network coherent states II. Small corrections: SC States and Standard Deviations

-From the discussion of SC states in appendix \ref{AppSC}, e. g. \eq{graspcoh4}, each $\lambda_i$ will contain a factor of N/N(i).
 The above discussion clarifies why each N/N(i) contains a factor which may be interpreted as a standard deviation, for either the L or M distribution. \Eq{sdcalc1} expresses the total squared standard deviation as the sum of individual squared standard deviations $\mid\lambda_i\mid^2 $ contributed by each near coherent state.
 In statistics, the sum-of-squares form is obtained when the fluctuations in a total quantity are caused by fluctuations in several variables which are statistically independent.